A Study of a Loss System with Priorities: Multi-dimensional Markov-chain Analysis

 When $n=1$, it implies that $X_1 = k$ (as it is a boundary state), and there are no higher priorities that may cause a preemption.
 Hence:

 Respectively, when $n=p$, only customers of priority $p$ in service may be preempted by a new arrival.
 Hence:

-Based on~\eqref{non-congestive} to~\eqref{n_equals_p}, we can obtain the probabilities of each state, and in turn calculate the blocking probability of each priority class, given that the number of priorities $p$ is a constant.
+Based on~\eqref{non-congestive} to~\eqref{n_equals_p}, we can obtain the probabilities of each state and, in turn, calculate the blocking probability of each priority class, given that the number of priorities $p$ is a constant.

-For class 1 customers with the highest priority, blocking happens when all servers are occupied by only class 1, therefore the blocking probability of class 1 ($p_{1}$) can be written as: $p_{1}=\pi(k,0,0,...)$.
+For class 1 customers with the highest priority, blocking happens when all servers are occupied by only class 1.
+Therefore, the blocking probability of class 1 ($p_{1}$) can be written as $p_{1}=\pi(k,0,0,...)$.

-For customers of any other priority class $n$ ($1 < n \leq p$), their blocking probabilities consist of two components: (1) the probability (denoted $P_{\text{bn}}(p)$) of being blocked because all the servers are busy and there is no user in service with a lower priority than $n$; and (2) the probability that preemption occurs for a class $n$ customer that arrived earlier but is being preempted by an arrival of a higher priority customer (denoted $P_{\text{pn}}(p)$) which corresponds to scenario 1 shown in Figure 5.
+For customers of any other priority class $n$ ($1 < n \leq p$), their blocking probabilities consist of two components: (1) the probability (denoted $P_{\text{boa}}(n)$) of being blocked because all the servers are busy and there is no user in service with a lower priority than $n$; and (2) the probability that preemption occurs for a class $n$ customer that arrived earlier and was admitted to the system but is being preempted by an arrival of a higher priority customer (denoted $P_{\text{pre}}(n)$) which corresponds to scenario 1 shown in Figure \ref{fig:homo}.

-Let $\pi_{\text{pn}}$ be the proportion of time during which the following conditions hold. \begin{itemize} \item All the $k$ servers are busy. \item There exists at least one customer of class $n$. \item There are no customers of priority lower than $n$ in the system. \end{itemize} During such a period of time, any arrival of a customer of priority higher than $n$ will cause preemption of a priority $n$ customer.
+Let $\pi_{\text{p}n}$ be the proportion of time during which the following conditions hold. \begin{itemize} \item All the $k$ servers are busy. \item There exists at least one customer of class $n$. \item There are no customers of priority lower than $n$ in the system. \end{itemize} During such a period of time, any arrival of a customer of priority higher than $n$ will cause preemption of a priority $n$ customer.

 Hence,

 \begin{small}

 Define,